 After many months of careful work, occasional spells of GAS and regular attacks of self-doubt, my new album about the minor planets known as Kuiper Belt Objects - Beyond Neptune - is finished.
 It's available, right now, on Bandcamp; just click on the image below to go to the album release page.
 You can listen to it for free and should you wish to do so, you can buy downloads of each track in high quality lossless formats.
 I've even written some sleeve notes so you can find out about each of the strange objects out there such as Haumea, which is spinning so fast that it's not even roughly spherical, but flattened out so that it's twice as wide as it is tall, and Borasisi, which is named after a character in a novel by the great science fiction writer Kurt Vonnegut.

-This is the most intense and prolonged piece of musical work I have ever undertaken.
-This isn't like FAWM where I sat down and two hours later I'd come up with a finished song.
-I've listened to the seventy three minutes of music that makes up the album over and over again, editing, tweaking, rerecording and even starting over from scratch in an effort to produce something I could be really proud of.
+This is the most intense and ambitious piece of musical work I've ever undertaken.
+This isn't like FAWM where I sat down and two hours later I'd come up with a finished song; I've listened to the seventy three minutes of music that makes up the album over and over again, editing, tweaking, rerecording and even starting over from scratch in an effort to produce something I could be really proud of.
 And I truly am.
 There are parts of this album where I sat down after finishing the final mix wondering how on Earth I'd come up with what I'd done.
 Getting it finished and released has been one of my major goals over the last few months, and I wanted to get it done before 50/90 starts.
 I did, with whole hours to spare!

 If you like the music that Christopher Franke did for Babylon Five, or enjoy stuff by Philip Glass, or Vangelis or Jean-Michel Jarre, I hope you'll find this album interesting.
 While it's predominantly produced using my synthesisers, there's also some guitar playing to be heard.
 And it's all yours for just £7.
 That's 15 tracks and well over an hour of music.
 It's a bargain!